mongodb/mongodb-atlas-cli/README.md

 # Usage

-Run `mongocli help` for a list of available commands
+Run `mongocli help` for a list of available commands or check our [online documentation](https://docs.mongodb.com/mongocli/master/) for more details

 ## Authentication
 Run `mongocli config` to set up a profile.